sseiber/live-video-analytics/ref-apps/lva-edge-iot-central-gateway/README.md

    * The `./configs` directory will include your working files:
      * `imageConfig.json` - defines the docker container image name
      * `state.json` - defines the properties read from the Edge device at runtime
-     * `./mediaPipelines` - a folder containing the media graph files that will be included into your docker container image.
+     * `./mediaPipelines` - a folder containing the media pipeline files that will be included into your docker container image.
 If you have any fixed instance variables you would set them here in the `objectPipelineInstance.json` or the `motionPipelineInstance.json` file.
 An example would be the `inferencingUrl` variable used to call the Yolov3 module.
      * `./deploymentManifests` - a folder containing the Edge deployment manifest files for various cpu architectures and deployment configurations.

 1. Edit the *./setup/imageConfig.json* file to update the image named based on your container registry name:
     ```
     {
         "arch": "[amd64|arm64v8]",
-        "imageName": "[Server].azurecr.io/lva-edge-gateway",
+        "imageName": "[Server].azurecr.io/ava-edge-gateway",
         "versionTag": "latest"
     }
     ```